SOC 2

 Penetration Testing

 Organizations pursuing both ISO 27001 and SOC 2 align penetration testing across frameworks.
 For a detailed comparison of these two frameworks, see SOC 2 vs ISO 27001 for startups.
-A single annual test satisfies Annex A.8.8 and SOC 2 CC7.1 simultaneously [AICPA TSC CC7.1].
+An annual external penetration test contributes evidence for both Annex A.8.8 (technical vulnerabilities) and SOC 2 CC7.1 (system operations and vulnerability monitoring), reducing duplicate testing effort.
+Continuous monitoring controls satisfy CC7.1’s ongoing-monitoring requirement separately.

 Security Awareness Training